The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 Push Notifications

-We can add push notifications to our app in two simple steps: Adding the required Charm Down plugins and adding a PushClient
+We can now add push notifications to our app in two simple steps: Adding the required Attach service and adding a PushClient

 instance.